yaolubrain/yaolubrain.github.io/publications/_posts/2012-01-01-graph-matching.md

 <p>
 <img src="{{ "/img/graph_matching.png" | prepend: site.url }}" align="left" width="200px" style="margin-right:30px">
-We designed a fast matching algorithm for attributed and weights graph.
-Its time complexity is O(mn) for each iteration.
+We designed a fast matching algorithm for attributed and weighted graph.
+Its time complexity is <i>O</i>(<i>mn</i>), where <i>m</i> and <i>n</i> are the sizes of two graphs, for each iteration.
 We also proved its linear convergence rate.
 It takes within 10 seconds to match two graphs of 1000 nodes on a PC.
 </p>
 <div style="clear:both"></div>